designworld-ca/Proxmox/Migration.md

 - suggestions to convert or copy your vmdk to the root install will not work if the .vmdk file is larger than ~80 Gb

 # Connect VmWare guest .vmdk file
-- copy vmdk to a usb drive
+- copy vmdk from the VmWare export to a usb drive
--connect usb to host server
+- connect usb to host server
 ```
 mkdir /mnt/usb
 mount /dev/sdc1 /mnt/usb/